LiamSorta/DocChARt/README.md

    * Option to zoom to specific vitals, view trends
 3) Menu to zoom to relevant history, allergies, medications, bloods

-* Secure, two factor verification for login by physician/treating clinician
+* Secure, two-factor verification for login by physician/treating clinician
 * Ability to access data via unique patient code
    * Portability of information